What are the Civil Graces?

 -The preamble to the Declaration of Independence

 Civil Graces are core to our national ideal and the partnership model of society: Freedom, Justice, and Equality, though we haven’t always perfected their application.
 They are timeless beliefs throughout every spiritual tradition and philosophy.
-Hospitality, Courage, Gratitude, Truthfulness, and Friendship are among others of an ongoing list of what we hold as self-evident.Read More
+Hospitality, Courage, Gratitude, Truthfulness, and Integrity are among others of an ongoing list of what we hold as self-evident.Read More